csr/wookieepedia-full-stack/README.md

 However, there are some downsides:

 * The backend application will need to make several requests (around 20) when it starts up to collect the data.
 However, once the data is collected and saved to the disk space, the backend application will no longer make any request to the Star Wars API.
 Please keep in mind the number of requests won't be too high because the dataset (in other words, the number of pages) is quite small.
 * The backend application will fetch the data solely at startup time.
 This means that if new data is available in the API the backend application will still serve old data.
 While this isn't ideal, we make the assumption that the [swapi](https://swapi.dev/) data will not change often.
 After all, it's not every day that a new Star Wars movie comes out.
 With modern technologies like Kubernetes it can be easy to create more instances of the application to refresh the data.
-However, it's **not as easy to detect once the data changes**.
+However, it's not as easy to detect once the data changes.

 ## Frontend design considerations